MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.Cc.md

 # EmailMergeEnvelope.Cc Property (Publisher)

-Gets or sets the  **MailMergeDataField** object that represents the data-source field (column) that lists the e-mail addresses of recipients you want to receive a carbon copy (CC) of the merged e-mail message.
+Gets or sets the  **MailMergeDataField** object that represents the data-source field (column) that lists the email addresses of recipients you want to receive a carbon copy (CC) of the merged email message.
 Read/write.

 ## Syntax